redrohX/niels.im/src/index.md

 layout: "layouts/home.html"
 metaDesc: 'The website of Niels van Rongen.'
 ---
-A front-end developer from Leiden, the Netherlands.
-This is my personal website.
-Currently I'm working on building accessible websites by using HTML, JavaScript and CSS.
-I position myself somewhere between design, marketing and development.
-I make sure a website is accessible, looks good, has excellent performance and is SEO optimized.
+I'm a front-end developer of accessible user interfaces from Leiden, the Netherlands.
+I currently work in a product team where we create software for mental health providers.
+I'm a metal, loud and alternative music connoisseur.
+This is my personal website where I share notes, ideas, thoughts and links.